-The day after the bombing my mother and I went shopping and came out of Pymmes Park main entrance onto Silvers Street.
+The day after the bombing my mother and I went shopping and came out of Pymmes Park main entrance onto Silver Street.
 On the other side of the road between the railway bridge and Gloucester Road was utter devastation.
 The two blocks of houses that were Pymmes Villas were a heap of rubble.
 I remember these houses as very old and set well back from the road.
 Everywhere was dust and a smell that we were soon to get used to as the war continued.

 When Len eventually came home, I said, "Where's your mother?", thinking he would be bringing her back with him.
 I had even prepared the spare bedroom.
 He just said, "They haven't found her yet".
+Just that.

 However, after Len's sister, Doris, was discharged from hospital, she came to see me in Edgware, and gave me a parcel.
-She said, "Here you are Florrie (that was the name I was known by in the Clarke family).
+She said, "Here you are, Florrie (that was the name I was known by in the Clarke family).
 I know that mother would wish you to have this as Len brought it home from Africa for her."
 It was the ivory crocodile that everyone who has visited my house knows so well.
-It had been retrieved from the rubble of the bombsite, and was in three pieces which we glued together.
+It had been retrieved from the rubble of the bombsite, and was in three pieces which we glued back together.
 Len had brought a number of things back from Africa, and I appreciate and enjoy most of them, but I always look on the crocodile as something sinister.
 It sits on the mantelpiece of my fireplace and has been admired by many people.
 When I tell them the history of it, I say that it is a symbol of the horrors of war, although I know that Pat regards it as a symbol of human triumph over adversity.